PNWDrew/shift-webmonitor/README.md

 > "t_publicKey" **// Testnet publicKey;**

-> "serverip" **// IP of the server where you are installing this software;**

-> "serverport" **// It's the port of your server for the Shift Monitor.
-Must be different from the ports that Shift uses;**

 >  "servers" **// It's an array of all the servers you will monitor.**

 >  "server1" **// Server number;**